sandervandevelde/IoTEdgeEnvTestSolution/README.md

 # IoTEdgeEnvTestSolution

-Demonstration of reading environment variables by an Azure ioT Edge module.
+Demonstration of reading custom environment variables by an Azure ioT Edge module.

 When the module starts, a number of environment variables are read.

+_Note_: This includes the already used Azure IoT Edge module specific variables.
+Check the example below.

 ## Docker container